Adaptive Performance Anomaly Detection for Online Service Systems via Pattern Sketching: Introduction

 In industrial scenarios, online service systems are closely monitored with various metrics (e.g., the CPU usage of an application, service response delay) on a 24$\times$7 basis.
 This is because the monitoring metrics often serve as the most direct and fine-grained signals that flag the occurrence of service performance issues.
 In addition, they provide informative clues for engineers to pinpoint the root causes.
 However, due to the large scale and complexity of online service systems, the number of metrics is overwhelming the existing troubleshooting systems~\cite{chen2020towards}.
 Automated anomaly detection over the metrics, which aims to discover the unexpected or rare behaviors of the metric time series, is therefore an important means to ensure the reliability and availability of service systems.

 Although many efforts, e.g.,~\cite{zhao2021predicting,su2019robust,he2018identifying}, have been devoted to performance anomaly detection, most of the existing work does not possess the merit of interpretability.
 Specifically, at each timestamp, they calculate a probability indicating the likelihood of performance anomalies.
-A threshold on the probability is then chosen to help select the anomalies.
+A threshold is then chosen to convert the probability into a binary label – normal vs. anomaly.
 However, in reality, a simple recommendation of the suspicious anomalies might not be of much interest to engineers.
 This is because they need to manually investigate the problematic metrics (recommended by the model) for fault localization.
 For large-scale online services, this process is like finding a needle in a haystack.
 The problem is compounded by the fact that false alerts are not rare.
 Moreover, many state-of-the-art methods train models with historical metric data in an offline setting.
 As online services continuously undergo feature upgrades and system renewal, the patterns of metrics may evolve accordingly, i.e., concept drift~\cite{gama2014survey,han2020toward}.
 Without adaptability, these models are unable to accommodate the ever-changing services and user behaviors.